MoumitaMurmu/CryptoMasterApp/README.md

 # InsightCoin | Real-Time Insights for Smart Traders
 Stay updated with the crypto world.
 Our platform provides real-time tracking, price comparison, and trend analysis for various cryptocurrencies.
 Simplify your crypto journey and make informed decisions in this volatile market.
 A React platform is built to track all the insights of a cryptocurrency in real time using public web server.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-*command runs the app in the development mode
-# 'npm start'
+To runs the app in the development mode command # 'npm start'

 whereas 'npm run build' generates the production files.

 ## Home Component